 Work of an intellectual nature requires general intellectual abilities, such as perceptiveness, analytical reasoning, perspective, and judgment applied to a variety of subject matter fields, or work involving mental processes which involve substantial judgment based on considering, selecting, adapting, and applying principles to numerous variables.
 The employee cannot rely on standardized procedures, or precedents, but must recognize and evaluate the effect of a continual variety of conditions or requirements in selecting, adapting or innovating techniques and procedures, interpreting findings, and selecting and recommending the best alternative from among a broad range of possible actions.
-The claimants applied an intensive, technical knowledge in the performance of their SISCAL and CCE duties.
+The claimants applied an intensive, technical knowledge in the performance of CCEs.
 They were not concerned with a variety of subject matter fields.
-They used detailed procedures and technical manuals to determine if the systems and equipment were functioning as required, applying very specific certification criteria and performing prescribed tests.
+They used a detailed checklist to determine if the laboratories and equipment were functioning as required, applying very specific certification criteria and performing prescribed tests.
 They had very little discretion within those prescribed procedures to adapt techniques or be innovative.